FIWARE/tutorials.IoT-Agent/README.md

 IoT Agent and mapped to the entity `id=urn:ngsd-ld:Motion:001`.
 This new entity has been created within the context data.
 The `c`  attribute from the dummy device measurement request has been mapped to the more meaningful `count` attribute within the context.
-As you will notice, a `TimeInstant` attribute has been added to both the entity and the meta data of the attribute - this represents the last time the entity and attribute have been updated, and is automatically added to each new entity because the `IOTA_TIMESTAMP`  environment variable was set when the IoT Agent was started up.
+As you will notice, a `TimeInstant` attribute has been added to both the entity and the metadata of the attribute - this represents the last time the entity and attribute have been updated, and is automatically added to each new entity because the `IOTA_TIMESTAMP`  environment variable was set when the IoT Agent was started up.
 The `refStore` attribute comes from the `static_attributes` set when the device was provisioned.